 You’ll be able to read everything from poetry to novels before it hits the shelves, and might even discover the next Man Booker Prize winner.

 Which of our small business ideas for women inspires you?
-Do share your thoughts in the comments, and get ready to launch your own small business in 2019.
+Do share your thoughts in the comments, and get ready to launch your own small business this year.